Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Related work

 \section{Related work}

-Our work builds on prior efforts aiming to develop attribution methods in order to explain the prediction of a deep neural network by pointing to input variables that support the prediction -- typically pixels or group of pixels, i.e. patches in the image -- which lead to importance maps (as shown in Figure~\ref{fig:hsic_method}).
+Our work builds on prior efforts aiming to develop attribution methods in order to explain the prediction of a deep neural network by pointing to input variables that support the prediction -- typically pixels or groups of pixels, i.e. patches in the image -- which lead to importance maps.

 \paragraph{Attribution methods for white-box models}